rappen/Rappen.XTB.Helper/README.md

 1. Helper and extension classes can now be used and examined within the added project.

 &nbsp;
+## Updating your project with latest
+1. Open a terminal at the root of the helper submodule.
+This is probably `[your project folder]\Rappen.XTB.Helpers`.
+2. Type: `git pull`

+Yes, there may be slightly breaking changes, but that's life on the cutting edge.

+Majorly breaking changes will be announced in this readme.

+&nbsp;
 ## Sample Code

 Check out repo [Rappen.XTB.Helper.Tester](https://github.com/rappen/Rappen.XTB.Helper.Tester) for a complete sample project using all controls.